The Architect's retro kitchen in blue

 Warm oak and rounded corners in the 60s-inspired kitchen.

 Blue display cabinet with lined glass and oak interior.
+Get inspired by our blue kitchens.

 Whenever planning a space, quality and timelessness are true core factors to me.
 I want to feel at home in this kitchen both this season and the next.
 I think it’s important to create solutions with longevity in mind.
 Our current home is from 1961 and really merges both the sixties and modern-day aesthetics.